cettia/cettia.github.io/_posts/2016-02-14-cettia-java-platform-is-now-asity.md

 Cettia Java Platform is now called Asity, which is created to run Java web applications on any platform on top of the Java Virtual Machine seamlessly.
 Today, [Asity 1.0.0-Beta1](http://asity.cettia.io/1.0.0-Beta1) and accordingly [Cettia Java Server 1.0.0-Alpha3](http://cettia.io/projects/cettia-java-server/1.0.0-Alpha3) are released.

-> Asity is a lightweight abstraction layer for I/O frameworks which is designed to build applications that can run on any full-stack framework, any micro framework or any raw server on the JVM.
+> Asity is a lightweight abstraction layer for web frameworks which is designed to build applications that can run on any full-stack framework, any micro framework or any raw server on the JVM.

-With Asity, you can build I/O framework-agnostic applications on the JVM with ease.
+With Asity, you can build web framework-agnostic applications on the JVM with ease.
 Now an application based on Asity can run on Atmosphere, Grizzly, Java WebSocket API, Netty, Servlet and Vert.x transparently.

 Visit the [asity.cettia.io](http://asity.cettia.io) for full documentation.